 Eligibility to Apply For the RA Selection Process - In order to be eligible for the RA position, candidates must:

-- Have completed at least two semesters as an enrolled student at Governors State University or any other institution of higher education with at least part-time enrollment status (at time of employment).
+- Have completed at least two semesters as an enrolled student at Governors State University or any other institution of higher education with at least part-time enrollment status (at time of employment in Fall 2020).
 Both undergraduate and graduate students who are currently enrolled at GSU are eligible to apply.

 - Maintain good student conduct standing.